ZarnackGroup/racoon_clip/docs/tutorial.rst

 - gtf
 - either experiment_type or specific UMI and barcode length (umi1_len, umi2_len, encode_umi_length, total_barcode_len, barcodeLength)
 - read_length
-- in some cases a barcode fasta (for the demultiplexing functionality or for data with an iCLIP, iCLIP2, or iCLIP3 barcode included)
+- in some cases a barcode fasta (for the demultiplexing functionality or for data with an iCLIP, iCLIP2 barcode included)

 ..
 Note::

   All paths need to be specified as absolute paths.
 Relative paths` (for example starting with ~) are not allowed.

-A minimal config file would therefore look like this:
+A minimal config file would look like this:

 .. code:: python